Are you on medication to lower blood pressure? Or are you caring for an older person with hypertension, also known as high blood pressure?

 Ultimately, 9361 people were enrolled between November 2010 and March 2013.
 The average age was 68, and 28% of participants were aged 75 or older.

 Surprisingly to me, the average systolic blood pressure at baseline was 140, which struck me as better BP control than average older adults.
 And only 34% of participants had a systolic blood pressure higher than 145 at the start of the study.
-(For comparison, the CDC reports that only 52% of people with hypertension have it adequately controlled.)
+(For comparison, the CDC reports that only about 1 in 4 adults with hypertension have their blood pressure under control.)

 What did the SPRINT intervention involve?